COVID-19

 Obtaining new COVID-19 test kits

-Since FDA authorization allows most at-home COVID test kits to be sold over-the-counter, the kits can be found in pharmacies, supermarkets, and convenience stories.
+Since FDA authorization allows most at-home COVID test kits to be sold over-the-counter, the kits can be found in pharmacies, supermarkets, and convenience stores.

 To find a free COVID-19 test kit nearby, reach out to a community health clinic or a local public health department to see if there are any available.